-Additionally, now is not the time to encourage increased use of the unemployment trust fund.
+Employers pay the taxes to fund UI and now is not the time to encourage increased use of the unemployment trust fund.
 Rhode Island is ranked 3rd worst in the nation for unemployment insurance taxes, and employers are already paying taxes at one of the highest rate schedules (Schedule G).
+Expanding eligibility will only make Rhode Island a less attractive place to operate a small business and discourage future economic growth.

 According to the US Department of Labor, Rhode Island has the worst improper unemployment insurance payment accuracy in the nation by far at a whopping 45% or roughly \$330 million.
 The DOL urges states to aim for accuracy rates below 10%.
 The next closest state to Rhode Island's extreme outlier is status is Virginia at 29%.
 Before expanding unemployment insurance benefits, Rhode Island should instead investigate why the state is more than four times the acceptable improper payment rate.
-To reiterate, employer tax dollars fill the UI trust fund's coffers and should be monitored in a more responsible manner.
+To reiterate, employer tax dollars fills the UI trust fund's coffers and should be monitored in a more responsible manner.